-Join Richard Stim for an in-depth discussion in this video Deduct now or depreciate?, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Deduct now or depreciate?, part of Taxes and Accounting for Music.

 - You can deduct some expenses…in the year in which you incur them.…Others have to be deducted over a number of years,…with one important exception.…It all depends on how long the item you purchase…can reasonably be expected to last,…what the IRS calls its useful life.…Anything that has a useful of less than one year,…for example, studio rent, utility bills, photocopying,…promotional costs, postage and supplies,…must be fully deducted in the year it is purchased,…known as current expenses.…